This page provides information about and links to federal legislative, regulatory and

 but some information, such as

-and Update Schedule from the Lexis-Nexis Congressional Help Page.
+and Update Schedule from this ProQuest Congressional page.

-- A searchable and browseable compilation of full-text Congressional documents from 1817 to 1831,
+- A searchable and browsable compilation of full-text Congressional documents from 1817 to 1831,

 with later years to be added.
 The Serial Set is an important source of primary documents on